software-engineering-amsterdam/software-construction/2014-2015/README.md

  - Week 12:
  - Week 13: Exam: Thursday, March 26th, 9:00-12:00, SP H0.08.
  - Week 19: Resit: Wednesday, May 5th, 13:00-16:00, SP F1.02

+Starting in Week 7 we'll feature an interactive "hour of code" each Monday and Tuesday, at 14:00 where teams will present their code an explain their design decisions.
+These sessions are meant to help each other and provide constructive feedback.

+Team allocations (part-timers get preference for Mondays):

+ - Week 07:
+ - Week 08:
+ - Week 09:
+ - Week 10:
+ - Week 11:
+ - Week 12:

 ##### Deadlines